YINI-lang/YINI-spec/YINI-Specification.md

 - Added "`base`"  as an alternative name for the implicit root section, in addition to the previously suggested "`root`".
 - Changed policy in 13.1, "Fallback Rules" to keep invalid key names or section headers as-is.
 - Added note about optional "Abort Sensitivity Levels" in parsing.
+- Added a couple of sections in future:
+  * 10.1.1, "Short-hand Section Marker"
+  * 10.1.2, "Inline Objects"

 v1.0.0 Beta 6, 2025-05-20
 - Reworked the use of `#` **based on feedback**: it is no longer a section marker and is now used exclusively as a comment symbol (more in line with formats like classic INI, Bash, etc).